rockstor/rockstor-doc/howtos/boot_drive_howto.rst

 drive mirror.
 This can be done as part of Rockstor's installation but requires many more additional steps from a default, non mdraid, install.
-If you have never installed Rockstor before, we recommend you read our :ref:`quickstartguide`, also:
+If you have never installed Rockstor before, we recommend you read our :ref:`quickstartguide`.

-See YouTube `How to install Rockstor 3.8-7 <https://www.youtube.com/watch?v=yEL8xMhMctw>`_

-before proceeding with this howto as the default kickstarter based install method is recommended for most users.
+The default kickstarter based install method is recommended for most users.

 .. _mdraidos_requirements: